mpn21/An-Implantable-Antenna-Design-Optimized-Through-an-AI-ML-PSO-Algorithm/ReadMe.md

 **2. Overview**

 As shown in Figure 1, we present an implantable antenna design optimized using an open-source ML PSO algorithm.
 The antenna operates in the 1.4 GHz WMTS band and is fabricated on Rogers 6010.2.
 The optimization process is divided into three stages: 1.
 Configuring a 4-degree-of-freedom (DoF) operational environment by adjusting implantation depth and the thicknesses of the skin, adipose, and muscle layers, 2.
-Defining a six-DoF serpentine antenna geometry using parameters D1, D2, FP, N, TW, and SP, and 3.
+Defining a 6-DoF serpentine antenna geometry using parameters D1, D2, FP, N, TW, and SP, and 3.
 Applying PSO to optimize the antenna design while visualizing multidimensional particle behavior for performance evaluation.

 <img src="https://github.com/mpn21/An-Implantable-Antenna-Design-Optimized-Through-an-AI-ML-PSO-Algorithm/blob/3db973f640b5f696a1028f0965dc268397450540/Conceptual%20diagram.png" width="800" height="800"/>